jpegai/jpegai.github.io/00_timeline.md

 permalink: /0-time/
 ---

 Final deadlines for submission of decoder with model, code-streams and decoded test images.
+The timezone of all deadlines is [AoE](https://www.timeanddate.com/time/zones/aoe).

 | Date           			| Description           |
 | :------------------------ |:----------------------|